mlcalache/mlcalache/README.md

-- Hi, I am Matheus.
+Hi, I am Matheus.
+I’m interested in:
-- I’m interested in web software development, focused on back-end and sofware integrations via APIs; team management and coaching; teaching, lecturing, and training; agile methodologies and Scrum framework.
+- Web software development, focused on back-end and sofware integrations via APIs;
+- Team management and coaching;
+- Teaching, lecturing, and training; and
+- Agile methodologies and Scrum framework.

 <!---
 mlcalache/mlcalache is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.